 Before taking this medicine

 You should not use Gelnique if you are allergic to oxybutynin, or if you have:

 untreated or uncontrolled narrow-angle glaucoma;

-if you have decreased urination or are unable to urinate.
+if you are unable to completely empty your bladder.

 To make sure Gelnique is safe for you, tell your doctor if you have: